Mentor Login

 BEGINNERS AND BEYOND

-Ray Miller is now coordinating the Mentor Program with the following team of mentor volunteers; Mike Abramowitz, Bob Kaiser, Bob O'Donnell, and Craig Vanderkolt.
+Ray Miller is now coordinating the Mentor Program with the following team of mentor volunteers; Bob Kaiser, Bob O'Donnell, and Joe Robinson.
 PPTU provides one-on-one streamside fly fishing instruction to PPTU members.
 Participants must show commitment by having waders or hip boots, a rod and reel outfit, and leader.
 Discussions will include equipment, knots, casting, flies, dry fly and nymphing techniques, entomology, reading water, conservation, etc. on nearby streams.
 Instruction will be tailored to individual needs.
 Members who have not made an Annual Supporting Contribution (ASC) will be asked to contribute $20.
 To request a mentoring session, contact us by e-mail at mentor@pptu.org.
 Once you have a scheduled appointment with one of the mentor volunteers, you must create a login account with pptu before you can complete the Mentor Registration form.

 Bob Kaiser